ZyprA/Reactix/README.md

 Reactix is a SUPER lightweight reactive event API for Spigot and Paper plugins.
 It allows you to handle Bukkit events in a functional, chainable style.

+Happy: You do not have to register event listener on your project.

 ---

 ## 🧪 Basic Usage